computas/tekniskmuseum-backend/README.md

 10. When creating strings, use double quotation marks ("string here") instead of single ('string here').
 11. The triple quotations in a docstring should be on separate lines from the content.
 Remember to indent the content of the docstring as well.
 This makes it more readable.
 12. Ideally, only a single class should be placed within each file.
+13. Ensure that method names use underscores between words instead of camel case.

 #### **Commit Message Rules**